cirosantilli/linux-cheat/mount.md

 Some of those are passed as `mountflags` flags, others as `void* data` to the system call.

+### loop

+Example: create a file that contains a filesystem:

+    dd if=/dev/zero of=a.ex2 bs=1024 count=64
+    echo y | mke2fs -t ext2 a.ex2
+    mkdir -p d
+    # Since no specific loop device file is given (loop0, loop1, etc.),
+    # find the first free one.
+    sudo mount a.ex2 d -o loop
+    # Do stuff
+    sudo umount d

 ## bind

 Set the `MS_BIND` `mountflags` flag of the system call.